goodlancer-org/valera/docs/supplies.rst

 We don't recommend any suppliers mentioned via links below - please select any shops/suppliers you like, the links are provided only for reference.

-* Single-board computer like Raspberry PI or Odroid as a braind with AI, camera and sound sensors
+* Single-board computer like Raspberry PI, Odroid or Orange PI as a braind with AI, camera and sound sensors
 * 3d-printing with regular PLA
 * Cost-effective servo motors and electronics